 Recovery Specialist – Support Team for Addiction Recovery (STAR)

-Description: Provide professional peer-to-peer recovery support services using a strengths-based, recovery coaching model for adults with a history of opioid use disorder participating in the Support Team for Addiction Recovery (STAR) Program.
+Description: Full Time Recovery Specialist needed to provide professional peer-to-peer recovery support services using a strengths-based, recovery coaching model for adults with a history of opioid use or stimulant use disorder participating in the Sussex County Support Team for Addiction Recovery (STAR) Program.

-Responsibilities: The Recovery Specialist will help participants develop a recovery plan and work collaboratively with a Case Manager to support the participants in achieving their goals.
-Recovery Specialists provide weekly recovery coaching sessions and telephone recovery support, while maintaining accurate records.
+Responsibilities: The Full Time Recovery Specialist will help STAR Program participants develop a recovery plan while working collaboratively with a Case Manager to support the participants in achieving their goals.
+Recovery Specialists provide weekly recovery coaching sessions and telephone recovery support to STAR participants, while maintaining accurate records.

 Requirements: Applicants must have a minimum of 2 years’ experience in recovery and be willing to work toward certification as a NJ Certified Peer Recovery Specialist.
 Stability of personal recovery, knowledge of the recovery process and strong interpersonal, communication and computer skills are required.
 Recovery Specialists must have a valid driver’s license and independent mode of transportation.